Youngcius/huffman-tree-compressor/README.md

-# Huffman-Encoding Compression Algorithm
+# Huffman-Tree Compressor/Decompressor

-Realizing a (de)compress program based on Huffman Tree, by C++.
+Realizing a compress/decompressor program based on Huffman Tree, by C++.

 This repo is for the USTC Data Structure course project.